ngeiger19/seniorproject-PacificWhales/Milestone 4/Team-Proj-Inception.md

 Our project is seperated into clear modules, which we will develop one at a time.
 These modules will be easy to break down into small user stories.
 Each user story will be a thin verticle slice through all three layers of the application.
 We will work together as a team to complete each module and to come up with solutions to difficult problems.
 We are using Disciplined Agile Delivery and Scrum to develop our project.

 ## Initial Vision Statment
-**For** musicians and venue owners who need an easier way to book shows, **the** show booking application **is a** useful web application that will allow musicians and venue owners to search for and contact each other.
-This will make for a much smoother booking process and will aid venue owners and musicians in discovering one another.
-It will be helpful to musicians who play shows as a main source of income, as well those who are just starting out and lack experience. **Unlike** other booking websites, **our product** will be truly representative of, and useful to, independent musicians in the Salem area.
+Music Booking For musicians and venues who need an easy way to book shows, the show booking application is a useful web application that will allow musicians and venues to search for and contact each other.
+This will make for a much smoother booking process and will aid venues and musicians in discovering one another.
+Unlike other booking applications, our product will be truly representative of, and useful to, the independent music scene in the Salem area.

+Culture For students/travelers/teachers who need or interested in learning new cultures before they travel or for the sake of diversity, the Culture Learning application is a website that will provide information of different cultures such as food, languages, history, landmarks, etc. The website will have a main search functionality and categories for visitors to look for a specific culture that they are interested in learning.
+This website will also act as a social media for people to exchange their culture with multimedia.
+Unlike a typical language learning website, our application will generate a lot of more info than just languages and will also be able to help people with different purpose of learning such as traveling or educational purposes.

 ## Core Features
 1. Allow musicians and venue owners to create accounts and profiles so that they can search for and find each other, communicate, and agree to work together, creating a much more modern and hassle-free way to book live music.